defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 There's a guy with a suit in there?
 Must be *Bob Howard* from *The Laundry Files*?

-Back to the idea of composition.
+### Back to the idea of composition

 In the following images, those detail training steps are combined with training a resized CLIP window that fits the whole image.
 Of course this is quite blurry but we can turn it off at some point during training and let the detail training handle the rest.

-Here's a full-scale training step for *Malazan landscape*, by which CLIP does not seem to understand *views of nature* but rather characteristic fantasy book maps.
+Here's one such blurry full-frame image for the text *Malazan landscape*, by which CLIP does not seem to understand *views of nature* but rather characteristic fantasy book maps.

 ![CLIP generated visual]({../../../../../assets/images/clip/malazan-landscape-training.png)